WWL Tenants - Terms of Use

 5. To verify that you are connected and to see existing users, run:

-6. To assign a common temporary password to all new users, run the following command and replace the TempPW with the password that you would like to provide to your users.
+6. To assign a common temporary password to all new users, run the following command and replace the with the password that you would like to provide to your users.

-7. You are ready to create a new users.
+7. You are ready to create a new user.
 The following command will be populated with the user information and run.
 If you have more than one user to add, you can use a notepad txt file to add the user information and copy/paste into PowerShell.

-Note - Replace labtenantname.com with the onmicrosoft.com name assigned by the lab tenant.
+Note: Replace labtenantname.com with the onmicrosoft.com name assigned by the lab tenant.

 Experiment with managing users